Tunguska event

-The Tunguska event is the largest impact event on Earth in recorded history, though much larger impacts have occurred in prehistoric times.
+The Tunguska event is the largest impact event on Earth in recorded history, though much larger impacts are believed to have occurred in prehistoric times.
 An explosion of this magnitude would be capable of destroying a large metropolitan area.
-It has been mentioned numerous times in popular culture, and has also inspired real-world discussion of asteroid impact avoidance.
+The event has been depicted in numerous works of fiction.
+The equivalent Torino scale rating for the impactor is 8: a certain collision with local destruction.

 Description

-On 30 June 1908 (N. S.) (cited in Russia as 17 June 1908, O. S., before the implementation of the Soviet calendar in 1918), at around 07:17 local time, Evenki natives and Russian settlers in the hills northwest of Lake Baikal observed a bluish light, nearly as bright as the Sun, moving across the sky and leaving a thin trail.
+On 30 June 1908 N.S. (cited as 17 June 1908 O.S. before the implementation of the Soviet calendar in 1918), at around 7:17 a.m. local time, Evenki natives and Russian settlers in the hills northwest of Lake Baikal observed a bluish light, nearly as bright as the Sun, moving across the sky and leaving a thin trail.
 Closer to the horizon, there was a flash producing a billowing cloud, followed by a pillar of fire that cast a red light on the landscape.
 The pillar split in two and faded, turning to black.
 About ten minutes later, there was a sound similar to artillery fire.
 Eyewitnesses closer to the explosion reported that the source of the sound moved from the east to the north of them.
 The sounds were accompanied by a shock wave that knocked people off their feet and broke windows hundreds of kilometres away.

-The explosion registered at seismic stations across Eurasia, and air waves from the blast were detected in Germany, Denmark, Croatia, and the United Kingdom—and as far away as Batavia, Dutch East Indies, and Washington, D.C.
-It is estimated that, in some places, the resulting shock wave was equivalent to an earthquake measuring 5.0 on the Richter magnitude scale.
+The explosion registered at seismic stations across Eurasia, and air waves from the blast were detected in Germany, Denmark, Croatia, and the United Kingdom – and as far away as Batavia, Dutch East Indies, and Washington, D.C.
+It is estimated that, in some places, the resulting shock wave was equivalent to an earthquake measuring 5.0 on the Richter scale.

 Over the next few days, night skies in Asia and Europe were aglow.
 There are contemporaneous reports of brightly lit photographs being successfully taken at midnight (without the aid of flashbulbs) in Sweden and Scotland.
-It has been theorized that this sustained glowing effect was due to light passing through high-altitude ice particles that had formed at extremely low temperatures as a result of the explosion—a phenomenon that decades later was reproduced by Space Shuttles.
+It has been theorized that this sustained glowing effect was due to light passing through high-altitude ice particles that had formed at extremely low temperatures as a result of the explosion – a phenomenon that decades later was reproduced by Space Shuttles.
 In the United States, a Smithsonian Astrophysical Observatory program at the Mount Wilson Observatory in California observed a months-long decrease in atmospheric transparency consistent with an increase in suspended dust particles.

 Selected eyewitness reports

-Though the region of Siberia in which the explosion occurred was very sparsely populated in 1908, there are accounts of the event from eyewitnesses who were in the surrounding area at the time, and regional newspapers reported the event shortly after it occurred.
+Though the region of Siberia in which the explosion occurred was very sparsely populated in 1908, there are accounts of the event from eyewitnesses, and regional newspapers reported the event shortly after it occurred.

-According to the testimony of S. Semenov, as recorded by Russian mineralogist Leonid Kulik's expedition in 1930:
+The testimony of S. Semenov, as recorded by Russian mineralogist Leonid Kulik's expedition in 1930:

-Testimony of Chuchan of Shanyagir tribe, as recorded by I. M. Suslov in 1926:
+Testimony of Chuchan of the Shanyagir tribe, as recorded by I. M. Suslov in 1926: